FlowAppPlatform/flow-text-component/docs/Matches.md

 ## Flow Text Matches component
-The component finds matches to a regular expression in a string.
-Emits an array of the matches found.
+The component finds matches to a regular expression in a string and emits an array of the matches found.

 *Use the component as below*